mfactory-lab/ic-solana/README.md

 ## Solution

-The signing module uses the VETKD threshold scheme to reassemble a user's secret key and derive a key to sign transactions sent from the IC component to the Solana component of Albus on IC.
+The threshold EdDSA signature canister uses the VETKD canister to reassemble a user's secret key and derive a key to sign transactions sent from the IC component to the Solana component of Albus on IC.
 For details on how it works, please see comments in the code.

 **Note**: this is a preliminary version developed for demonstration purposes only.
 It’s open to discussion and modification.